Assignment 3 Notes

 Having thought about how to present the images, I decided to present them (and extend the series) in book form.
 Thanks to Ed Rauscha, 26 is a magic number in photography, and so 26 photos in total it is.
 I have used more material to show the transition from new and maintained graves, through to the inevitable decline and reclamation by nature.
 Despite our best efforts memory begins to fade the moment a person dies.
 We extend traces of that memory for a while and some of the graves I photographed were testament to that, but inevitably they become dishevelled, forgotten and vanish as generations die-this was very evident in all graveyards I visited-the newer graves had lots of mementoes, while the older ones faded from view as nature reclaimed them.

 I had the idea for a photo book from early on in the project and soon learned the true value of curation, contact sheets, and reflection.
-I noticed that many of my photographs were taken in the same style and composition and so began to mix the angle of view to give the series more variance and creative possibilities and how it might flow visually from page to page.
+I noticed that many of my photographs were taken in the same style and composition and so began to mix the angle of view to give the series more variance and how it might flow visually from page to page.

 Chandler,A, 2014,’The Indecisive Moment’ backstory, http://www.arthurchandler.com/indecisive-moment-backstory